DavesCodeMusings/mqttbaby/README.md

 * How to read and save binary data to files.

 ## Next Steps
 My focus for future enhancements is to create sample functions for reading DHT22 temperature/humidity data and BMP280 barometric pressure.
 Deep sleep capability for battery-powered devices is also something I'm considering.
+Also, if I can figure out how to echo characters when using Serial.readStringUntil(), I will add that feature.

-I probably will not be adding any capability for receiving MQTT messages, outputting to a display, or over the air (OTA) updates.
+I probably will not be adding any capability for receiving MQTT messages, outputting to a display, JSON / YAML config files, or over the air (OTA) updates.